Oracle bone: Dating

 Period V inscriptions often identify numbered ritual cycles, making it easier to estimate the reign lengths of the last two kings.

-The start of this period is dated 1100–1090 BCE by Keightley and 1101 BCE by the XSZ project.
+The start of this period is dated 1100–1090 BCE by Keightley and 1101 BCE by the Xia–Shang–Zhou project.
 Most scholars now agree that the Zhou conquest of the Shang took place close to 1046 or 1045 BCE, over a century later than the traditional date.